Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Theoretical Analysis

 \section{Theoretical Analysis}

+In this section, we theoretically characterize the quality of the learned omission policy.
+Specifically, we ask: \emph{how much does the agent's effectiveness and efficiency deviate from the optimal omission strategy?} We show that this deviation is upper-bounded by the distributional distance between the learned policy $\pi_\theta$ and the optimal omission policy $\pi^*$, measured via KL-divergence in Equation \ref{omit-aware_RL}.
+This provides a principled guarantee that as $\pi_\theta$ better approximates $\pi^*$ during training, the omission quality monotonically improves.

-In this section, we provide a theoretical guarantee for Agent-Omit.
-The core challenge lies in quantifying how much performance is sacrificed when the agent adaptively omits context.
-We first establish the deviation in effectiveness (task reward) and efficiency (token cost) between our generated omission trajectory $y$ and the optimal one $y^*$: \begin{lemma}[Semantic Lipschitz Continuity] Assume that the agent's task accuracy $R(y)$ and token cost $C(y)$ are Lipschitz continuous with respect to the semantic distance in the trajectory embedding space:
+We first establish the deviation in effectiveness (task reward) and efficiency (token cost) between our generated omission trajectory $y$ and the optimal one $y^*$: \begin{assumption}[Semantic Lipschitz Continuity] Assume that the agent's task accuracy $R(y)$ and token cost $C(y)$ are Lipschitz continuous with respect to the semantic distance in the trajectory embedding space: